lammps/lammps/doc/src/Build_cmake.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-CMake is an alternative to compiling LAMMPS in the traditional way through :doc:`(manually customized) makefiles <Build_make>` and a rather recent addition to LAMMPS thanks to the efforts of Christoph Junghans (LANL) and Richard Berger (Temple U).
+CMake is an alternative to compiling LAMMPS in the traditional way through :doc:`(manually customized) makefiles <Build_make>` and a recent addition to LAMMPS thanks to the efforts of Christoph Junghans (LANL) and Richard Berger (Temple U).
 Using CMake has multiple advantages that are specifically helpful for people with limited experience in compiling software or for people that want to modify or extend LAMMPS.

-- Detect available hardware, tools, features, and libraries and adapt the LAMMPS build configuration accordingly.
+- CMake can detect available hardware, tools, features, and libraries and adapt the LAMMPS default build configuration accordingly.
-- Output files for different build tools or integrated development environments (IDEs).
+- CMake can generate files for different build tools and integrated development environments (IDE).
-- Customization settings with text mode or graphical user interface.
-No knowledge of make file format and syntax required.
+- CMake supports customization of settings with a text mode or graphical user interface.
+No knowledge of file formats or and complex command line syntax required.
-- All components compiled in a single build operation.
+- All enabled components are compiled in a single build operation.
+- Automated dependency tracking for all files and configuration options.
-- Support for out-of-source compilation.
+- Support for true out-of-source compilation.
 Multiple configurations and settings with different choices of LAMMPS packages, settings, or compilers can be configured and built concurrently from the same source tree.
 - Simplified packaging of LAMMPS for Linux distributions, environment modules, or automated build tools like `Homebrew <https://brew.sh/>`_.
+- Integration of automated regression testing (the LAMMPS side for that is still under development).

 .. _cmake_build: